Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

 We systematically studied how the dynamics of halo formation (Figure \ref{fig : ImageSequence}, stages ii) and iii)) depended on the RH of the air surrounding the droplet and mesoporous samples.
 Figure \ref{fig : Halo_Dynamics}a presents the temporal evolution of the halo size (imbibition front position, $L(t)$) for a variety of humidities between 5\%RH and 60\%RH.
-Time $t=0$ corresponds to the time at which the droplet was deposited on the nanoporous sample; since we could not resolve the initial phase of droplet spreading, $t=0$ also corresponds within our measurement accuracy to the start of the imbibition process from the pinned contact line of the droplet.
+Time $t=0$ corresponds to deposition of the droplet on the nanoporous sample; since we could not resolve the initial phase of droplet spreading, $t=0$ also corresponds within our measurement accuracy to the start of the imbibition process from the pinned contact line of the droplet.
 At each RH, we repeated the experiment 4 to 6 times, and the results in Figure \ref{fig : Halo_Dynamics}a indicate the average behavior and typical variation (standard deviation) across repeats.

-At large RH ($>60\--70$\%RH), the halo was not visible or hard to distinguish, because the porous surface should already be completely or partially filled with liquid water prior to deposition of the droplet, due to spontaneous capillary condensation of water vapor into the pores (see \emph{Methods} and Figure \ref{fig : Isotherm}).
+At large RH ($>60\--70$\%RH), the halo was not visible or hard to distinguish, because the porous surface should already be completely or partially filled with liquid water prior to deposition of the droplet, due to spontaneous capillary condensation of water vapor into the pores (see \emph{Materials and Methods} and Figure \ref{fig : Isotherm}).

 At 60\%RH and below, we could clearly see a halo develop, with an initial expansion phase followed by a steady-state (see Figure \ref{fig : Halo_Dynamics}a).
 The maximum, steady-state extension of the front, $\idx{L}{max}$, strongly depended on the imposed RH, and increased from approximately $0.3$ mm at low humidities to $3$ mm at the maximum investigated RH of 60\%RH (see Figure \ref{fig : Halo_Dynamics}a and Figure \ref{fig : Halo_FitResults} further below).